Click Here To Join Our Telegram Channel for FREE daily tutorials!

-- Air tight container: Use one large enough to cover the whole cap (spore producing part) of your mushroom.
+Use one large enough to cover the whole cap (spore-producing part) of your mushroom.
 This keeps air out and helps reduce disturbance of the spores dropping from the gills or pores.

 Spore color differentiates by species.
-Combining this information with other characteristics you learn from your field guides, mentors, local organizations and clubs, will help you become more confident on your mycological explorations.
+Combining this information with other characteristics you learn from your field guides, mentors, local organizations, and clubs will help you become more confident in your mycological explorations.
 Additional ways to assist your mushroom identification are by looking at spores under the microscope and through chemical testing.
 These are advanced methods that are available to you via your research and local resources, based on your personal energy and level of mycological dorkiness (which I wholeheartedly encourage!).

 This is what you should do now: